-BOWLING LANDING 3.C11
+3.C11 BOWLING LANDING

 Land without engine, hitting as many pins as possible.
-Wind Description 5 pins are placed along a line into wind in the landing area at regular intervals \cap between 1 and 2 m. Ο The pins are 50 cm high for PF classes and 100 cm high for PL classes and they are covered by dense foam.
-They can simply stand on the ground or can be Ο attached to a spring system like that of the kicking sticks.
-A pin is said to be hit Ο when it is clearly seen by a marshal or electronic sensor, or when the pin falls down. \bigcirc Pilots will fly to 500ft and cut the engine before crossing a briefed gate.
+Wind Description ↓ 7 5 pins are placed along a line into wind in the landing area at regular intervals between 1 and 2 m.
+C) The pins are 50 cm high for PF classes and 100 cm high for PL classes and they are covered by dense foam.
+They can simply stand on the ground or can be attached to a spring system like that of the kicking sticks.
+A pin is said to be hit when it is clearly seen by a marshal or electronic sensor, or when the pin falls C) C) С) down. С) Pilots will fly to 500ft and cut the engine before crossing a briefed gate.
 Landing pins They will fly a minimum of 60 seconds and will try to hit as many pins as possible before touching the ground.
-Each pin hit before touching the ground will score 50 points (maximum 250 points).
+Each pin hit before touching the ground will score 50 Lanui ig pins before touching the ground.
+Each pin hit before touching the ground will scor points (maximum 250 points).